akvo/wai-sdg-portal/docs/wai-demo/source/admin.rst

 Advanced filter
 ***************

-If you wish to search in a more advanced way, you click on the **ADVANCED FILTER** buttpn.
+If you wish to search in a more advanced way, you click on the **ADVANCED FILTER** button.

 .. image:: ../assets/adavanced-filter-data-entry.png
     :alt: Advanced filter